SAP Identity Management Solutions

 Central User Provisioning

-Centralized provisioning is the core capability of SAP IdM, allowing organizations to automate user creation, modification and deletion across connected systems from a single point of control.
-SAP IdM connects to authoritative sources e.g. SAP HCM, SuccessFactor, Active Directory and automatically distributes identities data to all target systems.
-This eliminates manual account administration, reduces errors and ensures consistent identity data across the IT landscape.
-When employees join, change roles or leave organization, provisioning workflows trigger automatically based on HR system data or manual requests.
+Centralized provisioning is the core capability of SAP IdM, allowing organizations to automate user creation, modification, and deletion across connected systems from a single point of control.
+SAP IdM connects to authoritative sources, such as SAP HCM, SuccessFactors, and Active Directory, and automatically distributes identity data to all target systems.
+This eliminates manual account administration, reduces errors, and ensures consistent identity data across the IT landscape.
+When employees join, change roles, or leave the organization, provisioning workflows trigger automatically based on HR system data or manual requests.

 Approvals Workflow

 SAP IdM embeds governance directly into access provisioning by enforcing approval workflows for access requests.
-Automation doesn’t compromise security controls, SAP IdM makes sure that access is not granted without proper evaluation and must have an audit trail.
+Automation doesn’t compromise security controls; SAP IdM ensures that access is not granted without proper evaluation and that an audit trail is maintained.

 Web-Based Workflow for Access Rights Management

-SAP IdM Provides browser-based interface, where employees can request specific permission or role from a service portal and mangers or owner of resources can review and approve requests.
-It supports multi-step approval processes as well such as managers approve requests first then system owner approves and then compliance owner approves to fulfil an access request with full transparency and history tracking.
-Requestors can monitor the status in real-time, while approvers receive consolidated view of pending request with relevant context about the user and requested permission.
+SAP IdM provides a browser-based interface where employees can request specific permissions or roles via a service portal, and managers or resource owners can review and approve requests.
+It also supports multi-step approval processes: managers approve requests first, then the system owner, and finally the compliance owner, ensuring full transparency and a complete audit trail for each access request.
+Requestors can monitor the status in real-time, while approvers receive a consolidated view of the pending request with relevant context about the user and the requested permission.

 Business Rules and Policies for Access Control

 SAP IdM can enforce organizational policies through automated rule evaluation for access control workflows.
-Approval paths are driven by configurable business rules such as polices can enforce segregation of Duties (SoD), Role eligibility, risk-based approvals, time-based restrictions.
-For example, if a user is in the Finance department, they cannot be granted “Vendor Payment” rights without CFO approval.
+Approval paths are driven by configurable business rules, including policies that enforce segregation of duties (SoD), role eligibility, risk-based approvals, and time-based restrictions.
+For example, if a user is in the finance department, they cannot be granted “Vendor Payment” rights without CFO approval.

 Rules- and Roles-Based Provisioning

-SAP IdM uses logic driven provisioning instead of manual decisions.
-Rules determine when access is assigned, Role defines what access is granted and contextual information provides basis for conditional provisioning based on location, job role, department.
+SAP IdM uses logic-driven provisioning instead of manual decisions.
+Rules determine when access is assigned; roles define what access is granted; and contextual information enables conditional provisioning based on location, job role, and department.

 Assigning Privileges Using Roles

-Business roles bundle technical privileges that align with job functions of individuals, instead of assigning individual technical permission, administrators assign roles like “Sales Manager” or “Finance Analyst” that contain all necessary permissions.
+Business roles bundle technical privileges that align with their job functions.
+Instead of assigning individual technical permissions, administrators assign roles such as “Sales Manager” or “Finance Analyst” that include all necessary permissions.
 Roles can include access across multiple systems, making provisioning efficient and standardized.

 Password Management